dlhdesign/node-aws-beanstalk/README.md

   appName: 'MyApp',

   // either the 'solutionStack' OR 'template' key MUST be provided, but not both
-  solutionStack: '64bit Amazon Linux 2015.03 v2.0.0 running Node.js',
+  solutionStack: '64bit Amazon Linux 2015.03 v2.0.6 running Node.js',
   template: 'myEnvironmentTemplate',

   version: '0.1.0', // optional, else will pull version from package.json
-  S3Bucket: 'mys3bucket', // optional, else will attempt to use appName
+  S3Bucket: 'mys3bucket', // DEPRECATED - use bucketConfig.Bucket
   tier: 'Worker', // optional, else will use 'WebServer'
   environmentSettings: [
     {